spacelift-io/user-documentation/docs/integrations/single-sign-on/azure-ad-oidc-setup-guide.md

 ---
 description: >-
-  Example instructions for setting up Azure AD as a single sign-on source via OIDC.
+  Example instructions for setting up Azure AD as a Single Sign-On source via OIDC.
 ---

 # Azure AD OIDC Setup Guide

 If you'd like to set up the ability to sign in to your Spacelift account using an OIDC integration with Azure AD, you've come to the right place.
-This example will walk you through the steps to get this setup, and you'll have single sign-on running in no time!
+This example will walk you through the steps to get this setup, and you'll have Single Sign-On running in no time!

 ## Pre-requisites